-Just because you’re going somewhere doesn’t mean you should completely slack off on your fitness goals
+Just because you’re traveling doesn’t mean you should completely slack off on your fitness goals

 This is one of the most important core training principles you should focus on.
 Logging miles properly and methodically should be at the very heart of each program.
 For recreational athletes, you have to design this around work and family commitments; this, in itself, already takes a huge toll on you.
 Throw in those family or business trips and your progress is perilously at risk.
-With the summer break (and travel season) just around the corner, let me give you a few tips on how to manage training while on the go!
+Let me give you a few tips on how to manage training while on the go.

 Saving bucks on your hotel can save you a lot of money in the long run.
 The problem is, some economy hotels don’t really have a good fitness center (if at all).
 Squeezing in a quick workout before or after your day can pay huge dividends in maintaining your fitness level; you want to make these sessions as convenient as possible.
 Do your research and make sure your hotel has at least a decent gym with a couple of treadmills or even a pool.

 Bring elastic bands